donnat-homas123/google_assistant_openai/README.md

 # Project Name: google_assistant_openai
-Through this project the ai assistant named google will capture the voice of user and displays it on screen
+Through this project the ai assistant named google will capture the voice of user and displays it on terminal and audio is saved if the word "Google" is in the voice of user and the text is then read out by the ai assisstant .
 ## Team members
 1.Amita Treasa Wilfred [https://github.com/amitawilfred]